Juanmihd/IK-RobotArm/README.md

   - 1 -> Rotates the camera to the left
   - 2 -> Rotates the camera to the right
   - 3 -> Toggles top-view and side-view

+This project has been developed by:
+Sam Hayhurst, Juan Miguel Huertas Delgado and Sokol Murturi